Love in the workplace

 What if an organization has a policy banning intimate, romantic, loving relationships between consenting adults in the workplace?
 Administratively and bureaucratically such policies may seem reasonable in the context of corporate risk management, and presented as such.
 However, legally and morally they are problematic, personally objectionable and morally abhorrent.
 Is it then right and just that organisations sack one or both of the individuals involved in a workplace romance, solely because of the workplace romance and no other reason?
 The present writer says no. Yet, just such action is becoming more common each day.

 One of the reasons is undoubtedly, though not easily recognised, the emphasis in recent years on gender and identity in connection with the LGBTQI+ issue, as against the importance of relationships, whether they be traditional or diverse.
 In seeking to deal with perceived or real discrimination in that area, a plethora of policies have been put in place which give rise to greater public intrusion into matters which were traditionally considered private.
 Workers, for example, have in some instances been forced to adopt pronouns which can reveal aspects of their sexual identity.
 Is this an invasion of privacy?
 Yes, it can be viewed as such, especially where it brings that into the workplace.
 Herein we also have a discrepancy between efforts to remove discrimination in regards to gender and sexuality, whilst at the same time forcing people to publically discriminate - in a supposedly positive manner - based on those factors.
 Of course there is a need to remove negative discrimination in the workplace, of any form.
-But efforts in that regard need to always considers elements of respect for privacy on the part of the individual.
+But efforts in that regard need to always consider elements of respect for privacy on the part of the individual.
 This is a balancing act which, in recent years, could be said to have not swayed one way or the other, with the issue of privacy becoming only a second-tier consideration.

 Another, though more significant factor, was the arrival in 2017 of the #MeToo movement, which rightly exposed sexual harassment and sexual violence in all levels of society, including the workplace.
 Unfortunately there has been an unwarranted corresponding conflation of workplace romance with the issue of workplace sexual harassment.
 Of course it is easy to superficially connect the two, but that does not therefore mean that the two are actually connected by default.
 In the vast majority of instances they are not, and such may be revealed in the numerous surveys that have been carried out in recent years around both subjects.